-Save for the exception set out above, the Board is satisfied that the Group is in compliance with the recommendations of MCCG 2012 during the financial year ended 31 December 2014.
+Save for the exception set out above, the Board is of opinion that the Company has generally adhere to the Principles and Recommendations as set out in MCCG 2012 during the financial year ended 31 December 2015.

-This Statement is made in accordance with a resolution of the Board of Directors dated 27 April 2015.
+This Statement is made in accordance with a resolution of the Board of Directors dated 31 March 2016.